73LIX/Groqpilot/README.md

 *  Unqiue file naming using NPL: The application includes a sophisticated keyword extraction feature that helps categorize and name chat sessions based on their content.
 This makes it easier to organize and retrieve past conversations.
 *  Multi-Model Support: Users can use multiple models in a single application allowing them to explore and try out different models.
+*  Adaptable for Various Use Cases: Whether for customer support, educational purposes, or personal use, Groqpilot can be adapted to various scenarios, making it a versatile tool for different applications.
 *  Open Source and Extensible: Groqpilot is designed to be open-source, allowing users and developers to modify and extend its functionality.
 This ensures that the application can evolve with the community's needs and stay up-to-date with the latest advancements.

+With detailed documentation and a helpful readme.txt file, users can easily understand how to set up and use Groqpilot, making it accessible to a wide audience.
 ## Contents